 The multiple myeloma module of the MDASI (MDASI-MM) is a site-specific module.
-Along with the core MDASI’s 13 symptom items and 6 interference items, the MDASI-MM also assesses 7 multiple myeloma-specific symptom items: bone aches, muscle weakness, sore mouth/throat, rash, difficulty concentrating, constipation, and diarrhea.
+Along with the core MDASI’s 13 symptom items and 6 interference items, the MDASI-MM also assesses 7 symptoms specific to multiple myeloma:

 - Purpose: To assess the severity of the symptoms related to multiple myeloma and its treatment, and the impact of these symptoms on daily functioning

 - Population: Patients with symptoms caused by multiple myeloma and its treatment